 Am I crazy?
 Am I overreacting?

-Cruel for the model if she isn’t naturally thin, but depriving herself (I do not know this to be the case).
+Cruel for the model, if she isn’t naturally thin, but depriving herself.

 This means 98% of women would have to deprive themselves in order to achieve this look.

-Also, many readers think I was being condescending when I wrote that I want to nourish this model, but the truth is I actually am concerned for her health, because I’ve read far too many stories of models who have died due to complications from anorexia nervosa or who suffered silently for years while slowly starving themselves (I’ll leave links below).
+Also, many readers think I was being condescending when I wrote that I want to nourish this model, but the truth is, I actually am concerned for her health.

 Hence, my petition is aimed at a business practice that fosters unhealthy working conditions.

-So I’ve started a petition asking Yves Saint Laurent CEO, Francesca Bellettini, to stop using images of seemingly malnourished models or models with dangerously low BMI in YSL ad campaigns.
+My petition asks Yves Saint Laurent CEO, Francesca Bellettini, to stop using images of malnourished models, or models with dangerously low BMI in YSL ad campaigns.

-If this goes well I’d really like to begin a movement to get all advertisers to use healthy women for their campaigns, one ad campaign at a time.
-Please share this one if you have the time.
-It’s important and we can make a difference.
-Thank you in advance!
-To keep abreast of my body image efforts sign up for our newsletter NOW!
+If this goes well, I’d really like to begin a movement to get all advertisers to use healthy women for their campaigns, one ad campaign at a time.

-This article by Carre Otis about her struggle with anorexia (and near death) is a must: Living With Anorexia: Carrie Otis
+This article, by super model Carrie Otis about her struggle with anorexia (and near death) is a must: Living With Anorexia.